fabian57fabian/archero_bot_57/README.md

   - #3: Choose Energy Strategy, Do Not Buy Energy or Buy 1, 2, 3, or 4 Energy (**buy energy uses gems**).
   - #4: Do you pay for Value Rewards or VIP Rewards Subscription?
 If yes, choose True ( Automatically claims VALUE/VIP rewards daily for you).
 If you don't pay for a subscription choose False.
   - #5: Do you pay for the "Battle Pass Advanced" Subscription?
 If yes, choose True ( Automatically claims Battle Pass Advanced rewards daily for you).
 If you don't pay for a subscription choose False.
 Does not work with a standard battle pass ONLY the advanced one!
+  - #6 Check If Dead, will try to revive you if you die in game. **Uses GEMS**, unless you pay for Battle Pass Advanced Sub.
+Slows down gameplay some and currently works <50% of the time.
 <img src="repo_images/gui_options.png">

 - Tested resolutions: